Odas0R/zet-cmd/README.md

 4. Auto generate tags for zettels
 5. Export data for static site generation _SSG_

 The possibilities here are many.
-I'll be adding specific features so
+I'll add more specific features in the future and log what works and doesn't work for me.

 ## Why Go and not Bash?